Last updated December 15, 2022

 If you are in the EEA or UK and have any questions about our privacy practices, please contact us using the contact information below or you may contact our respective Data Protection Representatives:

 Address: Guidehouse Germany GmbH, Albrechtstrasse 10c, 10117 Berlin, Germany

 Revolution Medicines, Inc.’s UK Data Protection Representative

 Address: Guidehouse Europe Limited, 1 Angel Court, London EC2R 7HJ, United Kingdom

 We may update this Policy from time to time without prior notice.
 Any changes to our Policy will become effective upon posting of the updated Policy on our Site.
-If we change this Policy, we will revise the "last updated" date at top thereof.
-We encourage you to bookmark our Internet sites and to periodically review them to ensure familiarity with the most current version of our Policy.
+If we change this Policy, we will revise the “last updated’ date at the top thereof.
+We encourage you to bookmark our internet sites and to periodically review them to ensure familiarity with the most current version of our Policy.

 If you have any questions, comments or suggestions about this Policy or our privacy practices, please contact us at firstname.lastname@example.org.
 Alternately, letters may be sent to the following address: Revolution Medicines, Inc., Attn: General Counsel, 700 Saginaw Drive, Redwood City, CA 94063.